Nachman Krochmal: Biography

-In 1814, after the death of his wife's parents, he was compelled to earn a livelihood, and he became a merchant.
-Twelve years later he lost his wife, and his health became very poor.
-In spite of failure in business, poor circumstances, and loneliness, he refused an invitation to the rabbinate of Berlin, and instead obtained a position as bookkeeper in Żółkiew, which he held from 1836 to 1838.
-A serious illness then compelled him to retire to his daughter's house in Tarnopol; and here two years later he died.
+In 1814, after the death of his wife's parents, he went into business.
+Twelve years later he lost his wife and his health deteriorated.
+He refused an invitation to the rabbinate of Berlin despite the poor state of his business.
+Instead he began to work as a bookkeeper in Żółkiew, a position he held from 1836 to 1838.
+Now seriously ill, he went to stay with his daughter in Tarnopol and died there two years later.

-Career

-Krochmal was a brilliant conversationalist and an exceedingly careful student.
-For a long time he could not be persuaded to publish any of the results of his studies, in consequence of aspersions cast upon him on account of his friendly correspondence with the hakham of the neighboring Karaite community of Kokusow.
-Krochmal defended himself in a circular letter against these accusations.
+Literary career

-He was not a prolific writer.
-Besides some Hebrew essays in periodicals (Sulamith, 1818; Ha-Ẓefirah, Zolkiev, 1824; and Kerem Ḥemed, vols. iv., v.), he wrote only one Hebrew book, namely, Moreh Nebuke ha-Zeman (Lemberg, 1851), edited, according to the author's last will, by Leopold Zunz, whom he admired as a great scholar though he never met.
+Krochmal was reluctant to publish his writings.
+Apart from several Hebrew essays in periodicals (Sulamith, 1818; Ha-Ẓefirah, Zolkiev, 1824; and Kerem Ḥemed, vols. iv., v.), he wrote only one book, Moreh Nebuke ha-Zeman (Lemberg, 1851), edited, according to the author's last will, by Leopold Zunz, whom he admired as a great scholar though they never met.
 Other editions appeared in Lemberg in 1863 and Warsaw in 1898.
 The final, now-standard version of the text was established by Simon Rawidowicz in 1924.
 All later printings are facsimiles of the Rawidowicz edition.